-Site speed not only affects how visible your website is, but also the kind of experience users have when they get there.
+Site speed not only affects how visible your website is, but it also has an impact the kind of experience users have when they get there.

 People don’t want to wait around for your website to load.
-They probably have better things to do with their time, and one of those things may include turning to a competitor with a faster website.
+They probably have better things to do with their time, and one of those things may include turning to a competitor who has a faster website.

 It’s clear that having a fast website is important for many reasons, but how can you ensure that your website is up to the test?